insolor/zig-collections/README.md

 [![zig build test](https://github.com/insolor/zig-collections/actions/workflows/zig-build-test.yml/badge.svg)](https://github.com/insolor/zig-collections/actions/workflows/zig-build-test.yml)

 > [!NOTE]
-> Tested on the current stable version of Zig (0.13.0 as of today), the latest [Mach Nominated Zig version](https://machengine.org/docs/nominated-zig/) and the master branch of Zig.
+> Tested on the current stable version of Zig (0.14.0 as of today) and on the `master` branch of Zig.

 Implementation of some useful data structures in Zig.
 Inspired by Python's `collections` module.